 Overseas wedding planning can be a hassle, especially if both couple is based abroad.
 During wedding preps, many would resort to ask help from relatives who are based in Manila (or wherever they are living) to go to bridal fairs, check out wedding vendors and even book suppliers on behalf of the couple, but would always end up with problems.
 Canvassing wedding vendors is a big thing and back in the day, listing the who’s who in the industry takes much time and effort to know.
 But thankfully due to recent technology, online wedding resources have emerged.
 These online resources give detailed information regarding supplier’s potfolios, their history in the industry, contact information and unbiased opinions from former brides as well that is pretty much helpful when planning.
 Sometimes they also offer contests and promos from partner suppliers for couples which is just plain awesome.
 There’s also this group page on FB that gives reasonable advice for couples for their wedding preps straight out of her experience as a former bride and a known wedding host, which is something great to read for reminders every now and then.
 And of course, we, as an overseas couple hugely benefit from their help!

 Who would have thought that time would fly so fast and now we’ve marked our FIRST YEAR blogging about our awesome budget dream wedding and at the same time proud of what we have accomplished with our wedding preps so far!

 Below is a list of known Wedding Musicians and Strings Ensemble in the country today with their 2015 -2016 price rates for Metro Manila weddings only for both Ceremony and Reception unless stated so that we have come to know.
 For outside Manila, OOT fee applies or they have their own rates.
-For more info, better contact them.
+For more info and updated rates for 2018 weddings onwards, better contact them.